ludwig-ai/ludwig-docs/docs/user_guide/api/LudwigModel.md

     dataset is provided it is preprocessed and cached by saving an HDF5 and JSON files to avoid running the preprocessing again.
 If this parameter is `False`, the HDF5 and JSON file are not saved.
+- __output_directory__ (str, default: `'results'`): the directory that will contain the training statistics, TensorBoard logs, the saved model and the training progress files.
 - __random_seed__ (int, default: `42`): a random seed that will be used anywhere there is a call to a random number generator: data splitting, parameter initialization and training set shuffling